wolfricoz/ageverifier/docs/commands/Reverify.md

 This command creates a button in the specified channel that users can click to start the secondary verification process, which assigns them the reverification role upon successful verification.

+**Permissions:**
+- You need to have the `Manage Guild` permission to use this command.
+- Premium access is required to use this feature.

 ---